evanharmon1/harmon-boilerplates/README.md

 # Harmon Boilerplates

-My boilerplates for various stacks such as Docker Compose, Ansible, Terraform, shell scripts, etc.
+My code boilerplates for various stacks such as Docker Compose, Ansible, Terraform, shell scripts, etc. Also a general code repo for code or scripts that don't really fit anywhere else.

 Author: Evan Harmon